-Their free-hold family home was built pre-September 1985, which means that their home is not subject to capital gains tax, and will remain CGT free, even if they no longer live in it, ever again!
+Their free-hold family home was built pre-September, 1985, which means it is not subject to capital gains tax, and will remain CGT-free, even if they no longer live there ever again!

-This home is much loved (it is where they raised their children and grand-children) and they were reluctant to sell it to upgrade.
+This home is much loved (it is where they raised their children and grandchildren) and they were reluctant to sell it to upgrade.

-With \$7 million in their SMSF (\$3.8 million of that in excess of their combined TBC threshold and subject to income tax and CGT within their SMSF since 1 July 2017 - courtesy of the ill-considered and retrospective TBC legislation) they have decided to purchase a new principal residence.
+With \$7 million in their SMSF (\$3.8 million of that in excess of their combined TBC threshold and subject to income tax and CGT within their SMSF since 1 July, 2017 - courtesy of the ill-considered and retrospective TBC legislation), they have decided to purchase a new principal residence.

-Their new home, a brand-new beach front property with a purchase price of \$4 million, will be funded from their \$3.8 million SMSF excess benefit.
-They are both over age 60, and their super withdrawal is tax exempt.
-As their nominated principal residence, the new property will be CGT exempt (regardless of when it is purchased) as will their former home which they will retain as a second "city" residence.
+Their new home, a brand-new beachfront property with a purchase price of \$4 million, will be funded from their \$3.8 million SMSF excess benefit.
+They are both over the age of 60, and their super withdrawal is tax-exempt.
+As their nominated principal residence, the new property will be CGT-exempt (regardless of when it is purchased), as will their former home, which they will retain as a second 'city' residence.

-Whilst their former home will now be subject to land tax, withdrawing the \$3.8 million excess from their SMSF will save them approximately \$28,500 pa in tax (ie \$3.8 million x estimated income 5% pa x 15% Super fund tax).
+While their former home will now be subject to land tax, withdrawing the \$3.8 million excess from their SMSF will save them approximately \$28,500 a year in tax (i.e. \$3.8 million x estimated income of 5 per cent a year x 15 per cent super fund tax).

-Add to that the fact that should they decide to at some later point to sell either or both properties, all sale proceeds will be 100% CGT exempt.
-In addition, they still have \$3.2 million retained in their SMSF, providing them as a minimum, \$160,000 pa 100% tax free retirement income, not to mention the use of two beautiful homes.
+Add to the fact that, should they decide (at some later point) to sell either or both properties, all sale proceeds will be completely CGT-exempt.
+In addition, they still have \$3.2 million in their SMSF, providing them with - as a minimum - \$160,000 a year in tax-free retirement income, not to mention the use of two beautiful homes.

-Depending on which property they later sell, at that time, they may be able to top up their super balances, to the tune of \$300,000 each!
+Depending on which property they later sell, at that time they may be able to top up their super balances to the tune of \$300,000 each!